British man asks for 'respect' on the day of the queen's funeral and is harassed by bolsonaristas in London

 The British press recorded the events during the Brazilian president’s visit to London.

-Both left-leaning newspapers such as The Guardian and right-leaning newspapers such as the Daily Mail addressed the president’s speech at the ambassador’s official residence.
+Both left-leaning newspapers such as The Guardian and right-leaning newspapers such as the Daily Mail covered the president’s speech at the ambassador’s official residence.

-“As global leaders arrive in the United Kingdom to express their respect for the Queen, the leader of the populist radical right Jair Bolsonaro held an aggressive rally from the window of his country’s embassy incensing a crowd with flags,” the Daily Mail reported.
+“As global leaders arrive in the UK to express their respect for the Queen, the leader of the populist radical right Jair Bolsonaro held an aggressive rally from the window of his country’s embassy incensing a crowd with flags,” the Daily Mail reported.

 The Guardian said that “President Bolsonaro uses a visit to London for the queen’s funeral as an ‘electoral platform'”.